smsgateway24/wordpress/smssendver_multi_phone/smssendver/readme.txt

-ПЛАГИН FOR WORDPRESS SMS OTP for SmsGateWay 24
+plugin FOR WORDPRESS SMS OTP for SmsGateWay24

 Installation via file manager:

 1. Unzip the smssendver.zip archive to wp-content/plugins/
-2. In the Plugins section, find /SMS OTP for SmsGateWay 24/ and press /Activate/
+2. In the Plugins section, find /SMS OTP for SmsGateWay24/ and press /Activate/
 3. In the section /Settigns/ find /SmsGateWay24 Plugin/ - This is the admin panel for the general settings of the plugin SmsGateWay24
 4. Enter shorcode [smsgateway24/] for usage

 Installation via the admin panel  WORDPRESS:

-1. Enter in the section /Плагины/
+1. Enter in the section /plugins/
-2. Press section /Добавить новый/
+2. Press section /Add new/
-3. Press button /Загрузить плагин/
+3. Press button /Upload plugin/
-4. Press button /Обзор.../
+4. Press button /Browse.../
 5. Upload archive smssendver.zip
 6. Press button /Activate/
 7. In the section /Settigns/ find /SmsGateWay24 Plugin/ - This is the admin panel for the general settings of the plugin SmsGateWay24